kamalbuilds/CrossChainUSDCLoans/README.md

 By utilizing Circle’s CCTP, the project ensures efficient cross-chain transfers of USDC, offering low-cost, fast, and secure transfers, allowing users to interact with the decentralized loan system across multiple chains.

-### **NTT (Non-Transferable Tokens):**
+### **Wormhole's Native Token Transfers (NTT):**

-Wormhole’s NTT feature is integrated to provide non-transferable identity tokens for users, ensuring proof of identity and reputation within the loan system.
-These tokens enhance trust and security, making the decentralized loan system more reliable and scalable.
+Wormhole’s NTT feature is integrated to provide secure cross-chain transfers of native tokens like USDC.
+NTT allows tokens to maintain their intrinsic properties across multiple chains, using mechanisms like burn-and-mint or lock-and-mint to ensure consistent token supply and prevent liquidity fragmentation.
+This flexibility enables seamless integration with multiple chains while maintaining full control over token contracts, ownership, and customization